Kasenkina Case: Fall from consulate window

-On August 28, 1948, two weeks after the incident, a BBC newsreel clip titled "Mrs. Kasenkina tells her story", shows a bedridden Kasenkina.
-When asked why she jumped, she mumbled in Russian almost the exact words from her letter to the Consul-General:- "I have repeatedly asked you to tell me frankly everything that you know..."
+On August 28, 1948, two weeks after the incident, a BBC newsreel clip titled "MRS Kasenkina tells her story", shows a bedridden Kasenkina.
+When asked why she jumped, she mumbled in Russian almost the exact words from her letter to the Consul-General: "I have repeatedly asked you to tell me frankly everything that you know..."
 Her words were mistranslated by interpreter Luba Trepak, who instead spoke of her leap to freedom.
-Ellias M. Zacharias writes "the judgement of some of the men who rushed headlong to Mme Kasenkina’s bedside to take charge of her relations with the press and radio were not to be trusted.
+Ellis M. Zacharias writes "the judgement of some of the men who rushed headlong to Mme Kasenkina’s bedside to take charge of her relations with the press and radio were not to be trusted.
 Their anti-Soviet record had been remarkable for its senseless and vindictive venom rather than for its effectiveness."

 For weeks, Voice of America radio ran the story of Kasenkina overseas in 22 languages, including Russian.
 In retaliation, the Soviets jammed Russian VOA programs, including music.
 For decades, mass media revived the Kasenkina case without mentioning her emotional instability and erratic behavior.
-For 50 years, the US State Department kept all the documents and the text of her letters classified as well as the fact that the FBI graphologist confirmed the authenticity of the letters.
+For 50 years, the US State Department kept all documents and text of her letters classified as well as that the graphologist claimed the letters were authentic.
 Acting Police Commissioner Thomas F. Mulligan, who was in charge of investigating the Kasenkina Case, asked State Department Spokesman Michael J. McDermott for English translations of both mysterious letters, but they were never turned over to the police or press.
-On September 21, 1948, State Department acting legal adviser Jack B.Tate wrote a letter to Kasenkina's lawyer, Mr. Archie Dawson, wrote a letter to suggesting that "inasmuch as the letters are presumably the personal property of Mrs. Kasenkina, the question of releasing them to the press is a matter for her decision so far as the Department of State is concerned."
+On September 21, 1948, State Department acting legal adviser Jack B. Tate wrote a letter to Kasenkina's lawyer, Archie Owen Dawson, suggesting that "inasmuch as the letters are presumably the personal property of Mrs. Kasenkina, the question of releasing them to the press is a matter for her decision so far as the Department of State is concerned."

-Despite demands for her return by Soviet Ambassador Panyushkin, Kasenkina stayed in the US.
+Despite demands for her return by Soviet Ambassador Aleksandr Panyushkin, Kasenkina stayed in the US.
 In 1951 she received a US residence permit, and in 1956 became a US citizen.
 She died of heart failure in Miami on July 24, 1960.